julien-lin/reactBundleSymfony/README.md

 ## Migration from Stimulus

-1. Identify your Stimulus controllers
+ReactBundleSymfony is designed as a modern replacement for Stimulus in Symfony applications.

+**Quick migration:**
+1. Install ReactBundle: `composer require julien-lin/react-bundle-symfony`
-2. Create equivalent React components
+2. Convert Stimulus controllers to React components
 3. Replace `data-controller="..."` with `{{ react_component(...) }}`

-4. Test individually
+**See [MIGRATION_STIMULUS.md](MIGRATION_STIMULUS.md) for complete migration guide with examples.**

 ## Advanced configuration